kjosib/glowing-chainsaw/docs/introduction.md

-# Architecture of Project Cubicle
+# Introduction to Project Cubicle

 This document lays out the big-picture ideas so you can get your bearings and understand how to exploit `cubicle`.

+Bear in mind that some (decreasing) fraction of this document is
+aspirational: it describes where I'd like the project to get to, even though not everything is implemented yet.

 ## Concept of Operations: